 JDElite Flowchart Builder User Guide

 The start page shows the paths to the three supported diagram types.
-You can switch to one of these types any time by clicking at the Start Here button on the top toolbar.
-Most of the time it is pointed by a bubble.
-In the free demo version the buttons Open... are redirected to open corresponding templates rather than to the proprietary file browser in the full version.
+You can switch to one of these types any time by clicking the Start Here button on the top toolbar.
+Most of the time a bubble is pointing at it.
+In the free demo version the Open buttons open the corresponding templates rather than the proprietary file browser as in the full version.

-This section covers most of the features common for all the three types of diagrams.
-Here most of the short video clips use flowcharts, but the features displayed in them apply equally to the remaining diagram types.
+This section covers most of the features common for all three types of diagrams.
+Most of the short video clips refer to flowcharts, but the features displayed in them apply equally to the remaining two diagram types.
 One exception is the horizontal flow direction that is relevant only to flowcharts.
-The diagram type specific features are explained further down in the corresponding sections.
+The diagram type specific features are explained below in the corresponding sections.

 Following is a list of actions, accessible from the top toolbar buttons, as well as from context menus or by mouse/keyboard shortcuts.
 Most of these actions can also be invoked from the hamburger main drop-down menu in the upper left corner: